Yon4800/Minecraft-Beta1.2_78/README.md

 - Due to the MCP license, the code will not be released.
 - There are many flashing, surprising elements, and horror sounds.
 Please be careful when playing.
 - It is quite heavy.
 Please prepare a PC with a decent CPU and video card when playing.
-- If you use this in a live commentary, etc., I would appreciate it if you could credit this version's URL.
+- If you use this in a live commentary, etc., I would appreciate it if you could credit this version's URL.※Please do not do this yet.

 ## 動かし方
 ### クライアント